-Additionally, barcode and NFC readers on ATMs makes it easier for financial institutions to deploy new applications and features that also use that technology.
+Additionally, barcode and NFC readers on ATMs make it easier for financial institutions to deploy new applications and features that also use that technology.
 Imagine a cardless cash function in which a user’s smartphone serves as their debit card.

-6. Customer Friendly Design
+6. Customer-Friendly Design

 7. Security and Biometrics

-Consumer-facing security and privacy technology has grown by leaps and bounds in the last decade.
+Consumer-facing security and privacy technology have grown by leaps and bounds in the last decade.
 Biometric privacy features like fingerprint scanners, facial recognition, and voice verification offer drastic improvements over things like Personal Identification Numbers (PINs).

 Add in two-factor authentication, such as SMS or email sign-in, and customers can enjoy greater peace of mind when using ATMs.